jina-ai/dalle-flow/README.md

 da.plot_image_sprites(fig_size=(10,10), show_index=True)
 ```

-Here we generate 16 candidates, 8 from DALLE-mega and 8 from GLID3 XL, this is as defined in `num_images`, which takes about ~2 minutes.
+Here we generate 24 candidates, 8 from DALLE-mega, 8 from GLID3 XL, and 8 from Stable Diffusion, this is as defined in `num_images`, which takes about ~2 minutes.
 You can use a smaller value if it is too long for you.

 <p align="center">